rsnakamura/iperflexer/iperflexer/sumparser.rst

    Iperf's Transfer,114.0

-So the re-added transfer in still missing data.
+So the re-added transfer is still missing data.
 The most likely reason is that the last data-transfer isn't added to the last interval but added to the final tally instead.
 Each thread adds one buffer's worth of data to the final tally so in this case it should be 1 Megabyte short like we see.
 We can double-check.

 ::